 - The United States Bioresorbable Fixations Market – MedCore – This report contains the total bioresorbable trauma fixation market.

 - United States Intramedullary Nails Market – MedCore – This report includes markets for humeral intramedullary nails, forearm intramedullary nails, femoral intramedullary nails, tibial intramedullary nails, and ankle intramedullary nails.

 - United States Cannulated Screws Market – MedCore – Includes categorization for headed and headless cannulated screws.

-- United States Intramedullary Hip Screws Market – MedCore – This report provides insight into the markets for both stainless steel and titanium intramedullary hip screws.
+- The United States Intramedullary Hip Screws Market – MedCore – This report provides insight into the markets for both stainless steel and titanium intramedullary hip screws.

-- United States Conventional Hip Screws Market 2019 – MedCore – This report is composed of a market segment for both stainless steel and titanium conventional hip screws.
+- The United States Conventional Hip Screws Market 2019 – MedCore – This report is composed of a market segment for both stainless steel and titanium conventional hip screws.

 - United States External Fixations Market – MedCore – The total market for external fixations is further segmented into the markets for shoulder girdle external fixations, upper arm external fixations, forearm external fixations, hand and wrist external fixations, hip external fixations, upper leg external fixations, knee external fixations, lower leg external fixations, ankle external fixations, and foot and toe external fixations.

-- United States Bone Pins Market – MedCore – This report comprises the total bone pin market.
+- The United States Bone Pins Market – MedCore – This report comprises the total bone pin market.

-- United States Bone Growth Stimulator Market – MedCore – This market includes both external and internal bone growth stimulators.
+- The United States Bone Growth Stimulator Market – MedCore – This market includes both external and internal bone growth stimulators.

 - United States Cerclage Cable and Trochanteric Grip Market – MedCore – This market includes categorization for both cerclage cables and trochanteric grips.